 ✅ Don’t interrupt people, FFS

-While this seems like a really obvious one, it’s certainly not the first thing you think about.
-If your team is comprised entirely of morning people, it’s best that you schedule your recurring meeting in the morning when people are most productive and engaged.
+While this seems like an obvious one, it’s certainly not the first thing you think about.
+If your team is comprised entirely of morning people, you should schedule your recurring meeting in the morning when people are most productive and engaged.

 📆 Consider the timing – if the entire team is not morning people, don’t book it for recurring Monday AM— 𝗯𝗿𝗲𝘁𝘁 (@brettreedd) January 22, 2021